 - So-so quad-core performance.

 Microsoft Surface Pro 6

-The Microsoft Surface Pro 6 can be described as the best Windows tablet available in the market.
+The Microsoft Surface Pro 6 can be described as the best Windows tablet for programming available in the market.

 Whenever you have to work on the go, you will certainly be thankful for the gift of the Microsoft Surface Pro 6.